duckdb/pg_duckdb/docs/motherduck.md

 SELECT COUNT(*) FROM ddb$sample_data$hn.hacker_news; -- reads from sample_data.hn.hacker_news
 ```

-## Debugging issues
+## Debugging

-If some tables or schemas are not showing up as expected, it's best to check your Postgres log file.
-The background worker that automatically syncs tables might have run into an error when syncing some of the tables.
-It reports these failures in the log, often even including how the failure can be resolved.
+If some tables or schemas are not appearing as expected, check your Postgres log file.
+The background worker that automatically syncs tables may have encountered an error, which will be reported in the logs, often with information on how to resolve the issue.

 [md]: https://motherduck.com/
 [md-access-token]: https://motherduck.com/docs/key-tasks/authenticating-and-connecting-to-motherduck/authenticating-to-motherduck/#authentication-using-an-access-token